Chestnuts in Virginia

 The American Chestnut Foundation reports that there are still 87 million chestnut trees and sprouts in Virginia, compared to the 500 million to 1 billion chestnut trees in the state prior to the blight.
 Several hundred of those wild-type trees are producing nuts that can be planted in the 14 Virginia orchards and used in the research for a blight-resistant mix of genes.10

 The Virginia forests are still transforming after the loss of the chestnut.
 Chestnut oaks, red oaks, and red maples have been released by the removal of the chestnut overstory, becoming dominant in different places.
-However, gypsy moths may suppress the chestnut oaks, maples will be limited by their inability to grow in shade and replace themselves, and oak decline/oak wilt from various causes may constrain the capacity of the red oaks to replace the chestnut.
+However, gypsy moths may suppress the chestnut oaks, maples will be limited by their inability to grow in shade and replace themselves, the hemlock wooly adelgid kills hemlock trees, and oak decline/oak wilt from various causes may constrain the capacity of the red oaks to replace the chestnut.

 Climate change may reshape the area of suitable habitat.
 Since the wild-type trees rarely produce nuts, there is a low probability that the genes in the southern part of the range will successfully migrate north as global warming alters the environment.
 Human intervention through seed collection, propagating trees in nurseries, and replanting will be required to conserve the genetic diversity.